PESIII23/f1-driving-style-analytics-tool/README.md

 - Detect anomalous laps, including:
   - Outlier inputs (e.g., defending against another driver)
   - Deviations from typical driving style

 ---

+## How This Repo Fits In
+This repository represents my **practical answer to the discovery questions below**.
+By combining clustering, anomaly detection, and telemetry-based analysis, the repo demonstrates how those insights translate into an end-to-end solution for understanding and comparing driver styles in Formula 1.

+---